-- I-20 and make sure it has a travel signature less than 6 months old from the DSO.
+- I-20 and ensure it has a travel signature less than six months old from the DSO.

-- A current passport valid for at least six months after the date of your reentry.
+- A current passport valid for at least six months after the date of reentry.

-- A valid, current F-1 visa (certain exceptions apply for Canada and Mexico: see the ISA).
+- A valid, current F-1 visa (certain exceptions apply for Canada and Mexico).

 - Financial information showing proof of necessary funds to cover tuition and living expenses.